Tindi12/JupiterEngine/README.md

 # JupiterEngine
-2D game engine written in c++and built with SDL and Lua.
+2D very simple game engine written in c++and built with SDL and Lua.
 With in built scripting, an ECS, and more...
+(built under guidance from a course)
 ---------------------------------------------------------------------------------------------------------------------------

 <b>Project Status:<b>